MattInglisWhalen/MattInglisWhalen.github.io/_pages/about.md

   - /about.html
 ---

 I am a newly minted physics PhD looking to transfer my skills to the Data Science industry.
+I'm passionate about estimating uncertainties in a model's output, and love good visualizations comparing raw data to model predictions.

-For hiring teams, please visit my demos section to view and interact with my completed projects.
+For hiring teams, please visit my portfolio section to view and interact with my completed projects.

 ### News: